panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 type: post
 ---

 When I started to learn JavaScript about eight years ago, a bizarre situation for me was the existence of both `undefined` and `null` that represent empty values.
 What is the clear difference between them?
-They both seem to define empty values, and moreover the comparison `null == undefined` evaluates to `true`.
+They both seem to define empty values, and moreover, the comparison `null == undefined` evaluates to `true`.

 Most of the modern languages like Ruby, Python or Java have a single null value (`nil` or `null`), which seems a reasonable approach.